webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Fellow-Explorer.md

 ---
 aliases:
 - Fellow Explorer
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
-  - Abilities
+- Ability/Cost/0
-  - Abilitiesnabler
+- Ability/Tier/Mid
-type:
-  - Enabler
+- Ability/Categories/Companion
 ---

-# Fellow Explorer
+## Fellow Explorer

-**Type**: Enabler

 You gain a level 2 follower.
 One of their modifications must be for tasks related to perception.
 Enabler.